Alamy vs. Getty: Which Stock Site Is Better?

 You’ll be paying appropriately if you’ll use it for personal, newsletter, social media, marketing package, or television.

-And of course, you’re allowed to buy a royalty-free license according to the file size you wish.
+And of course, you buy a royalty-free license according to the file size you wish.

 Before purchasing, Getty reminds you that the royalty-free license gives unlimited print runs and digital impressions.